DJ Harvey

-DJ Harvey (born Harvey Bassett) is a DJ born in Cambridge, England.
+Harvey William Bassett (born 1961), known by his stage name, DJ Harvey is an English DJ.
 He was an early exponent of the US disco/garage/house sound in the UK.

 Career

 Ersatz and transition to DJing (1978–1991)

-At age 13, he became a drummer for a Cambridge punk band, Ersatz.
+At age 13, he became a drummer for a Cambridge punk band Ersatz.
 The band formed an indie label, Leisure Sounds, releasing the single "Smile in Shadow", which was broadcast on BBC Radio 1 by John Peel.
 Ersatz released records with Harvey on drums from 1978 to 1983.

 On a trip to New York City in 1985, Harvey was inspired by the emerging hip-hop movement.
 He felt that "cutting up" breaks was an extension of drumming and so purchased his first pair of Technics, brought them home and practised.
 He was a graffiti artist and member of the group TDK (Tone Deaf Crew), which was later renamed TONKA Hi Fi.
 The group threw weekend-long parties in Cambridge, Brighton, London and on the festival circuit.
 The Brighton parties continued for five years, from 1988 to 1993, to The Zap Club, and, after the club closed at 2 am, on the beach at Black Rock.

 His focus moved from hip hop, electro and disco to house music and garage, and he began playing more parties in London with the US DJs Francois Kevorkian and Kenny Carpenter, playing at clubs including Solaris and Freedom.

 In 1991, Harvey was a full-time DJ with his own weekly night "Moist" at the Gardening Club in London.
 He brought over DJs from New York City and other US cities including Larry Levan, He held six-hour mixes of disco, house, garage and rock records, a sound he has carried through to later residencies, including at the Hard Left at the Blue Note.